 Her novel Border Crossing (2001), describes the relationship between a child psychologist and a young man convicted of murder 13 years earlier.
 Double Vision (2003), concerns the atrocity of war and two men who are caught up in its shadow.

-Pat Barker's work never makes comfortable reading, for she chooses to explore, with an unflinching eye, controversial, often taboo subjects such as prostitution, homosexuality, child rape, incest, mental illness, pacifism, war, and murder by minors.
+Pat Barker's work never makes comfortable reading, for she chooses to explore, with an unflinching eye, subjects such as prostitution, homosexuality, child rape, incest, mental illness, pacifism, war, and murder by minors.

-Many readers come to Barker's work through her best-known books, the Regeneration (1991-1995) trilogy, the third book of which won the Booker Prize in 1995.
-There is no doubt that Regeneration, with its attention to historical detail and skilful blending of factual and fictional characters is her most subtle and satisfying work.
-These novels have often been criticised as horrific, brutal, even brutish, yet only by getting close to the base, shocking, palpable detail of the First World War and the mental, as well as physical distress caused by close proximity to danger and death, can we better understand it.
+Many readers come to Barker's work through her best-known books, the Regeneration Trilogy (1991-1995), the third book of which won the Booker Prize in 1995.
+There is no doubt that the Regeneration Trilogy, with its attention to historical detail and skilful blending of factual and fictional characters, is her most subtle and satisfying work.
+These novels have often been criticised as horrific, brutal, even brutish, yet only by getting close to the base, shocking, palpable detail of the First World War and the mental, as well as physical, distress caused by close proximity to danger and death, can we better understand it.
 If you delve into Barker's earlier writing with novels such as Blow Your House Down (1984) and Union Street (1982), you find many of the characteristics for which she was criticised in the Regeneration novels coming out, not in the heightened emotional atmosphere of war, but in more everyday surroundings and, because of this, these novels seem even more raw and honest.

 When we read a novel, we usually look for, and receive, a character with whom we can identify, a person who, even though he may be ordinary, we can call the hero, a person perhaps who learns or grows morally through the novel.
 With Barker it is very difficult to find a main character to latch on to and even to like.
 In the Regeneration trilogy we try to do it with Dr Rivers.
 He seems kind and sensible, but at the same time he is (to many modern eyes at least) morally weak, as he puts duty to country first and sends patients back to the front and to almost certain death despite moral scruples that the war might be wrong.
 We search for a strong lead from Sassoon, but again are confused when the noble pacifist agrees to go back to fight because his men need him.
 Kate, the wife of Stephen’s recently deceased workmate in Double Vision seems a strong, likeable character and we are keen to know more about her, hoping perhaps that she will fall in love with Stephen and save him.
 But, yet again, Barker steers away from the obvious and chooses a more complex relationship for Stephen.
-As Barker herself points out when describing one of her characters: “Alec had always thought of himself as a good man…that made him sound smug and horrible, which he wasn’t, but he did tend to assume that in the great war of good and evil he’d always be on the right side, whereas Kate couldn’t help thinking real life starts when you admit the other possibility”.
-Prior, from Regeneration, with his violent father and fastidious mother and his search for human warmth in both hetero- and homosexual affairs is, alas, an unlikeable person.
+As Barker herself points out when describing one of her characters: “Alec had always thought of himself as a good man… that made him sound smug and horrible, which he wasn’t, but he did tend to assume that in the great war of good and evil he’d always be on the right side, whereas Kate couldn’t help thinking real life starts when you admit the other possibility.”
+Prior, from Regeneration, with his violent father and fastidious mother and his search for human warmth in both heterosexual and homosexual affairs is, alas, an unlikeable person.
 Iris, the fifteen stone Middlesbrough housewife with the heart of gold and a love of bairns appeals to the reader, yet she beats up her husband and refuses for a time to have her unmarried pregnant daughter in the house.
 Even the plucky child psychologist in Border Crossings who might be a likely hero candidate has impotency problems and is unable to talk to his wife.
-Elinor too, the female protagonist in Life Class and Toby’s Room has attractive characteristics, she seems intelligent, independent and hard-working but she proves to be self-centred, morally incoherent and sexually ambiguous.
-Characters who traditionally hold positions considered morally good – the local vicar in Double Vision for example - who cannot control his teenage daughter, is seduced by the local spinster and is not as honest as he might be about the crimes committed by one of his protégé, hence putting others at risk – are far more complex and human than in the fiction of many other authors
+Elinor, too, the female protagonist in Life Class and Toby’s Room has attractive characteristics; she seems intelligent, independent and hard-working but she proves to be self-centred, morally incoherent and sexually ambiguous.
+The local vicar in Double Vision, a character whose occupation would traditionally make him seem morally good, for example, cannot control his teenage daughter, is seduced by the local spinster and is not as honest as he might be about the crimes committed by one of his protégé, hence putting others at risk.
+Barker's characters are far more complex and human than in the fiction of many other authors

 Amanda Thursfield, 2013